jetstream-cloud/js2docs/docs/alloc/extension.md

 * Find your allocation.
 Under the Action menu for your allocation, select "Extension"
     * *Note: You will not see the extension option until your allocation is within 90 days of expiring.*
 * Choose "Start Extension"
 * Select the duration from the list.
 * Enter all comments and justifications for the extension.
 * After you have added that, you may submit the request.

+### Instructions for requesting a renewal

+* Login to [portal.xsede.org](https://portal.xsede.org){target=_blank}
+* You will need the same materials as a [startup submission](startup.md) plus a progress report in PDF format with any pertinent information about the status of the project, including publications (preferably in bioliography form with DOIs or URLs), user and job counts for science gateways, and any other information you'd like to provide to XSEDE and the NSF.
+* Go to the [Submit / Review Requests page](https://portal.xsede.org/group/xup/submit-request#/){target=_blank}
+    * (You can also mouse over the "Allocations tab" and then select "Submit/Review Request")
+* Look on the **LEFT** side of the page and scroll down to find your allocation.
+    * *Note: You will not see the renewal option until your allocation is within 30 days of expiring.*
+* Choose "Start Renewal for *[Your allocation number]*"
+* Select the duration from the list.
+* Enter all comments and justifications for the extension.
+* After you have added that, you may submit the request.